Skip to Content Top

 While Asian longhorned ticks have these unique features, they can still be challenging to distinguish from other ticks, especially in their immature stages.
 Therefore, if you encounter a tick that you suspect may be an Asian longhorned tick, it's advisable to consult with a local health or agricultural authority for proper identification and guidance on handling the tick safely.

-Where Are Asian Longhorned Ticks Found?
+Asian Longhorned Ticks Habitat

 Asian longhorned ticks (Haemaphysalis longicornis) have a wide range of habitats and host animals.
 They are originally native to East and Central Asia but have been found in several other regions due to their invasive nature.
 Here are some places where you might find Asian longhorned ticks: